 Hash Marijuana & Hemp Museum

 Amsterdammers have a museum for nearly everything.
 Even for hash and marijuana!
 The hemp museums feature hemp-derived CBD products: I saw Royal CBD tinctures in display quite a bit at the RLD.
+It’s good to see that products many swear by and describe as having a positive impact on their health are being recognized and put more in the public eye.
+This way more people will come across the likes of Improb CBD products and will maybe experience the benefits themselves.

 Situated in a small establishment in the Red Light District, the Hash Marijuana and Hemp Museum offers visitors information on current and historical use of the cannabis plant.
 The museum will explain how cannabis has been used for centuries as an important ingredient for food, fibers, fuel, paper, medication, and of course, inspiration.